valory-xyz/open-autonomy/docs/guides/publish_fetch_packages.md

     ```

 ## Publish and fetch agents
 This section assumes that you have a newly created agent in a workspace folder.
 It is out of the scope of this guide how to create agents.
-You can review the [guide to create a service from scratch](./create_service_from_scratch.md), or the {{open_aea_doc}}.
+You can review the [guide to define an agent](./define_agent.md), or the {{open_aea_doc}}.
 Your agent should be located in an agent folder (i.e., a folder containing the file `aea-config.yaml`).

 ### Publish an agent on a registry